 For 2019-20, two groups of high-need schools in underserved communities will receive additional guidance, funding, support and flexibilities.
 One group of schools are in Local District South and another group of schools are in Local District West.
 Each will be overseen by their respective Local District and will receive targeted support from the Central Office.

-- Close the opportunity gaps in underserved communities - Provides different models from which best practices may be shared and utilized to duplicate successful efforts in other underserved communities and resources to be identified
+- Close the opportunity gaps in underserved communities - Provides different models from which best practices may be shared and utilized to duplicate successful efforts in other underserved communities

 Project Lead: Dr. David Baca, Director, District Redesign